alexdevero/alex-devero-blog/__drafts__/draft--js-proxy.md

 ## Conclusion: Getting Started with JavaScript Proxy Object

-It's been a while since JavaScript Proxy object was introduced in in ES2015 (ES6).
+It's been a while since JavaScript Proxy object was introduced in ES2015 (ES6).
 However, it never became as popular as other ES6 features such as [classes], [arrow functions] or [promises].
-Popular or not, Proxy can be very useful when you work with JavaScript objects.
+Popular or not, Proxy can still be useful when you work with JavaScript objects.

 I hope that you enjoyed this tutorial and that it helped you understand what JavaScript Proxy object is and how it works.
 I also hope it made it easier for you to understand how to create Proxy objects and how to use them, along with some handy traps.